lungoruscello/WorldPopPy/README.md

 ## Key Features

-* Fetch data for any region by passing GeoDataFrames, country codes, or geographic bounding boxes.
+* Fetch data for any region by passing GeoDataFrames, country codes, or bounding boxes.
-* Easy handling of raster time-series through integration with [`xarray`](https://docs.xarray.dev/en/stable/).
+* Easy handling of time-series through integration with [`xarray`](https://docs.xarray.dev/en/stable/).
+* Built-in optimisations to help you handle massive country rasters.
 * Parallel data downloads with automatic retry logic, local caching, and dry-run support.
 * Searchable data manifest, allowing you to quickly find WorldPop products of interest.
-* Optimisations to handle large country rasters, including automatic spatial subsetting and optional lazy loading with Dask.

 ## Installation